andrewrichardson701/Stockbase/README.md

-# Inventory
+# StockBase

-This project contains the code for the Inventory web package, including the setup scripts and basic database configuration.
+This project contains the code for the StockBase web package, including the setup scripts and basic database configuration.

 The purpose of this project is for stock tracking and locating.